JohnDeved/zooqle-api-ts/README.md

 # Zooqle getData

-sometimes the scrapper search result will return a property called "dataHref", which is more data about the current result hidden within another subpage of zooqle.
+Sometimes the scrapper search result will return a property called "dataHref", which is more data about the current result hidden within another subpage of zooqle.

 To get this data, you can simply pass the "dataHref" property to the getData function.